-12. After injection, immediately apply a single-finger stroke to the activation assisted lever arm to activate the shielding mechanism (see Figure 5).
+12. After injection, immediately activate the lever arm to deploy the needle shielding by applying a single-finger stroke to the activation assisted lever arm to push the lever arm completely forward.
+Listen for a click.
+Confirm that the needle shielding has completely covered the needle (see Figure 5).
 NOTE: Activate away from self and others.
-Listen for click and visually confirm needle tip is fully covered.